 What is a Banana Split?

-Toppings include a sauce of some sort: chocolate, caramel or strawberry.
-Also crushed pecans, walnuts or peanuts, sprinkles, whipped cream and a maraschino cherry.
+- Toppings include a sauce of some sort: chocolate, caramel or strawberry.
+Also crushed pecans, walnuts or peanuts, sprinkles, whipped cream and a maraschino cherry with the stem!

 What ingredients will I need?

-Toppings: favorite sauce (I love chocolate sauce!), whipped cream (or cool whip or coconut cream), nuts (such as peanut or walnuts), maraschino cherries, sprinkles and whatever else you love on a banana split.
+- Toppings: favorite sauce (I love chocolate sauce!), whipped cream (or cool whip or coconut cream), nuts (such as peanut or walnuts), maraschino cherries, sprinkles and whatever else you love on a banana split.